About

 Design Principles

 Partner-driven development.
-We build tools in close collaboration with land managers, prioritizing features that address real operational needs.
+Tools are developed in close collaboration with land managers, with features prioritized around operational needs.

 Collaborative modeling.
 Models as shared assets developed jointly by field ecologists, land managers, and quantitative scientists.